Synthetic non-Abelian topological charges in ultracold atomic gases: Non-Abelian Features

 Since the Hamiltonians of charges $\pm i$ and $\pm k$ are engineered by only one coupling in Fig. \ref{fig:single}, we focus on preparing the junction structure that connects the two quaternion charges.
 The setups are illustrated in Fig. \ref{fig:spectrum of Combining-charges}(a).
 We simultaneously introduce two external fields with spatial modulations as shown in Eq. (\ref{eq:coupling-pattern}) to generate Eq. (\ref{eq:h-single-charge-rotated-h-sc}), but with a spatial offset.
 Then, the 1D system can be regarded as a combination of three sectors as shown in Fig. \ref{fig:spectrum of Combining-charges}(a).

-In sector I (or II), only one external field is applied, and thereby atoms of spin $B$ are solely coupled with the ones of spin $A$ (or $C$).
+In sector I (II), only one external field is applied, and thereby atoms of spin $B$ are solely coupled with those of spin $A$ (or $C$), i.e., exhibiting a box-shaped SOC.
 In contrast, in the connecting area between I and II, atoms of spin $B$ are coupled to both spins $A$ and $C$, and we denote this area as sector III.
 For simplicity without loss of generality, we assume the length of the three sectors \{I, II, III\} along the chain is respectively set as \{$L_0$, $L_0$, $L-2L_0$\}, where $L$ stands for the lattice length.
 From Section \ref{sec:model}, we know that the Hamiltonian for such a 1D system is written as:

-where the form of $\mathcal{H}_{0}^{(\rm \eta)}$ has been given in Eq.(\ref{eq:h-single-charge-rotated-h-0}) but with various parameter setups as $\Gamma_\sigma^{(\rm \eta)}$. $\mathcal{H}_{\rm SC}$ in different sectors are given as
+where the form of $\mathcal{H}_{0}^{(\rm \eta)}$ has been given in Eq. (\ref{eq:h-single-charge-rotated-h-0}) but with various parameter setups as $\Gamma_\sigma^{(\rm \eta)}$. $\mathcal{H}_{\rm SC}$ in different sectors are given as

 and $\mathcal{H}_{\rm SC}^{(\rm III)} =\mathcal{H}_{\rm SC}^{(\rm I)}+\mathcal{H}_{\rm SC}^{(\rm II)}$, where we have denoted $\alpha_{AB}=\alpha_{CB}=\alpha$.
-The subsystems described by Hamiltonian of sector I and II host the quaternion charge $k$ and $i$, respectively.
-As the results, topological interface modes are expected to exist on the domain walls of the sector III.
-In Fig.\ref{fig:spectrum of Combining-charges}(b), we plot the spectrum of Hamiltonian (\ref{eq:h-non-abelian-start}).
+The subsystems described by Hamiltonian of sectors I and II host the quaternion charge $k$ and $i$, respectively.
+As a result, topological interface modes are expected to exist on the domain walls of the sector III.
+In Fig. \ref{fig:spectrum of Combining-charges}(b), we plot the spectrum of Hamiltonian (\ref{eq:h-non-abelian-start}).
 Although in the overlapping area III, all the three spins are coupled, we find the subsystem described by Hamiltonian of III indeed exhibits the behaviors of the charge $i$.
-This can be seen in the inner panel of Fig.\ref{fig:spectrum of Combining-charges}(b), by extracting the evolution of eigen-states over BZ, Therefore, as shown in Fig.\ref{fig:spectrum of Combining-charges}(c), the soughted interface modes are located on the domain wall between I and III duo to the different quaternion charges, while are absent on the domain wall between III and II duo to the same one.
+This can be seen in the inner panel of Fig. \ref{fig:spectrum of Combining-charges}(b), by extracting the evolution of eigenstates over BZ, Therefore, as shown in Fig. \ref{fig:spectrum of Combining-charges}(c), the soughted interface modes are located on the domain wall between I and III due to the different quaternion charges, while are absent on the domain wall between III and II due to the same one.
 We remark that since the spatial offset of SOC is tunable, it reveals the method for artificially manipulating and adjusting location of the interface modes.